Randomization tests for peer effects in group formation experiments: Extensions

 \subsection{Hodges--Lehmann point and interval estimation}

-We now consider several extensions of the main proposal.
-First, we can use the proposed procedure to obtain a Hodges--Lehmann point estimate \citep{hodges1963estimates} and confidence intervals by inverting a sequence of tests. \citet{rosenbaum2002observational} gives a textbook discussion, and \citet{basse2019rand} describe both in the context of conditional randomization tests.
+We can use the proposed procedure to obtain a Hodges--Lehmann point estimate \citep{hodges1963estimates} and confidence intervals by inverting a sequence of tests. \citet{rosenbaum2002observational} gives a textbook discussion, and \citet{basse2019rand} describe both in the context of conditional randomization tests.
+The Hodges--Lehmann point estimate of the difference in location between two vectors $x, y$ of dimension $n$ and $m$, respectively, is the median of all their pairwise differences: $(x_i - y_j)$, for all $i\in [n], j\in[m]$.

 Extending the pairwise null hypotheses to allow for a non-zero constant effect